vmware-archive/pcf-pipelines/README.md

 [`yaml-patch`](https://github.com/krishicks/yaml-patch).

-`yaml-patch` is a tool that supports all operations from [RFC-6902](https://tools.ietf.org/html/rfc6902) but for YAML documents (instead of JSON).
-It allows such operations to be applied to a source YAML file, such as `pcf-pipelines` pipeline definition files, which enables for a repeatable and automated mechanism to apply the same local customization operations to one or more pipeline YAML files for every new release of `pcf-pipelines` delivered.
+This tool supports all operations from [RFC-6902](https://tools.ietf.org/html/rfc6902) (for YAML documents instead of JSON). which can be applied to a source YAML file, such as `pcf-pipelines` pipeline definition files.
+It allows for a repeatable and automated mechanism to apply the same local customization operations to one or more pipeline YAML files for every new release of `pcf-pipelines` that gets delivered.

 #### Example of yaml-patch usage

-For the source YAML file containing just one element in the `jobs` array, I want to add a second job element using `yaml-patch`.
+For a source YAML file containing just one element in its `jobs` array, here is how to add a second job element to it.

-1. Source YAML: source.yml
+1. Source YAML: `source.yml`
 ```
 ---
 jobs: